Booligoosh/codetheweb.blog/_posts/2017-12-12-style-a-navigation-bar-css.md

 ![The basic HTML viewed in our browser][base-html]{:.screenshot-white}

-Not that you will probably have to scroll down unless you are reeeaaaally zoomed out because our image is massive!
+Note that you will probably have to scroll down unless you are reeeaaaally zoomed out because our image is massive!

 Time for our CSS...